Keegan Hipgrave: Background

-Hipgrave was born on the Gold Coast, Queensland, Australia.
+Hipgrave was born on the Gold Coast, Queensland, Australia on 1 January 1997.

 He played his junior rugby league for the Nerang Roosters and attended Palm Beach Currumbin State High School, before being signed by the Brisbane Broncos.

 Playing career

 Early career

 In 2013, Hipgrave played for Gold Coast Green in the Cyril Connell Cup and represented the Queensland under-16 side.
 In 2014, he played for Gold Coast White in the Mal Meninga Cup and was selected for the Queensland under-18 and Australian Schoolboys sides.
 From 2015 to 2017, he played for the Brisbane Broncos' NYC team.
 In 2015, he captained the Queensland under-18 side.

 2017

 In May, Hipgrave made a mid-season move to the Gold Coast Titans on a contract until the end of 2018, before playing for the Queensland under-20s team against the New South Wales under-20s team later that month.
 In round 26 of the 2017 NRL season, he made his NRL debut for the Titans against the Sydney Roosters.